Rayon Chenille or Bamboo Chenille:

 Or you may professionally dry clean your scarf.

 Handwash in cold water with mild soap such as hair or baby shampoo, and rinse with fabric softener.
 Hang to dry.
 Iron as needed, using rayon setting.
+If your scarf is open-weave, be careful not to get the tip of the iron caught in the weaving.

 Cotton Scarves and Shawls: